BBaoVanC/pynamegen/README.md

 **What versions of Python are compatible?**

 PyNameGen is built for Python 3.
-It is tested on the latest three versions on Python 3 by a few different continuous integration services.
+It is tested on the latest two versions on Python 3 via Drone CI.

 ---